 Bilingual Stories & Music

-Bilingual Stories & Music is a program for children (ages 0-6) and their families that take place on Saturday mornings, six times a year at the Mint Museum Randolph.
-For this program performers use a combination of bilingual stories (Spanish/English), music, musical instruments, toys, puppets, and games to interact with the audience.
-This program was created to reach out to Hispanic families living in the U.S. whose children are growing up bilingual.
-However, at present, the program has attracted non-Hispanic families as well who consider it is important for their children to be exposed to the Spanish language and to Hispanic culture.
+Bilingual Stories & Music is a program for children (ages 0-6) and their families, held once a month on Saturday mornings at the Mint Museum Randolph.
+For this program, performers use a combination of bilingual stories (Spanish/English), music, musical instruments, toys, puppets, and games to interact with the audience.
+This program was created to reach out to Latin-American families living in the U.S. whose children are growing up bilingual.
+However, at the present, the program has attracted non-Hispanic families as well who see the importance of their children being exposed to the Spanish language and to Latin culture.
+The Mint Museum supports this program reaching out quarterly to the Latin-American community, bilingual preschools, libraries, and community centers.

 Journey Through Latin America Summer Camps & Scholarships